RedDoby/Yellow-Alert-Gameplay/ReadMe.txt

 Safe to add or remove mid campaign, but not during tactical.

-This version of yellow alert gameplay requires the BETA community highlander which is why I am calling it a beta.
 I have tested this extensively without any issues.
-By using the highlander BETA I am able to eliminate several mod class overrides, but unfortunately still have to override a few classes listed below:
+By using the highlander I am able to eliminate several mod class overrides, but unfortunately still have to override a few classes listed below:

 Mod Class Overrides
 XComGameState_AIUnitData